 This presentation contains certain financial information not derived in accordance with the United States generally accepted accounting principles (GAAP).
-These items may include, but are not limited to, earnings before interest, income taxes, depreciation and amortization (EBITDA), EBITDA for real estate (EBITDAre), earnings before interest, taxes, depreciation, amortization, rent, and management fees (EBITDARM), funds from operations (FFO), core funds from operations (Core FFO), adjusted funds from operations (AFFO), adjusted fair value of real estate investments, total real estate investments at cost, liquidity, net debt, net operating income (NOI), and cash NOI, as well as ratios derived from the foregoing.
+These items include, but are not limited to, earnings before interest, income taxes, depreciation and amortization (EBITDA), EBITDA for real estate (EBITDAre), earnings before interest, taxes, depreciation, amortization, rent, and management fees (EBITDARM), funds from operations (FFO), core funds from operations (Core FFO), adjusted funds from operations (AFFO), liquidity, net debt, net operating income (NOI), cash NOI, and same store cash NOI, as well as ratios derived from the foregoing.
 These measures (and the methodologies used to derive them) may not be comparable to those used by other companies.
+Refer to the appendix for a detailed explanation of these terms and the reconciliations to the most directly comparable GAAP measures, as well as others appearing in this presentation.
 Management considers each item an important supplemental measure of operating and financial performance and believes they are frequently used by interested parties in the evaluation of real estate investment trusts.
 These measures should not be considered as alternatives, or superior measures, to net income or loss as an indicator of the Company's performance and should be considered only as a supplement to net income or loss and cash flows from operating, investing or financing activities as measures of profitability and/or liquidity, computed in accordance with GAAP.